Custom Web & App Development Pricing 2026 — Hungary vs Western Europe

 • Cultural fit: EU business norms, low context, direct communication, similar work-week expectations.

-• Async-friendly: Slack, Linear, async standups - same tools you use in London.
+• Async-friendly: Slack, Linear, async standups, the same tools you use in London.

 When Hungary is NOT the right pick